 Sanitation of Veggie hardware following harvest.

 Veggie will be activated and the desired photoperiod, light levels, and fan speed programmed in via the control panel.
+The bellows baseplate assembly will be removed from the Veggie hardware.
 The root mat will then be placed in the Veggie bellows assembly.
-Six plant pillows will then be unstowed and placed on the root mat under elastic bands in designated positions.
-A sample bag will be filled from stowed water.
-The watering syringe assembly will be used to pull water from the sample bag and inject it into the plant pillow priming fitting to initially wet each pillow.
-After priming all the plant pillows, the bellows assembly will be attached to the light cap, and water from the sample bag will be used for the initial filling of the root mat reservoir.
-A 10 mL initial water sample will also be taken and stored in the MELFI at -80°C. Initial photos of the setup will be taken.
-The plants will be checked daily and additional water from stowed water added as scheduled using the watering syringe assembly.
-Three days following initiation wicks will be separated to allow plants to emerge.
+Six plant pillows will then be destowed and placed on the root mat in designated positions.
+The watering syringe assembly and water bag will be used to pull water from PWD and inject it into the plant pillow priming fitting to initially wet each pillow.
+The bellows and baseplate assembly will be reinstalled in the Veggie hardware and the bellows will be attached to the light cap.
+Water from PWD will be used for the initial filling of the root mat reservoir.
+After filling the root mat, and initial water sample will be taken and placed in MELFI at -80°C. Initial photos of the setup will be taken.
+The Veggie unit will be checked daily and additional water from PWD will be added as needed using the watering kit syringe.
+Wicks will be opened on day 3 after initiation.
 Plants will be thinned to one plant per pillow after 7 days.
 Weekly photos of plant growth will be taken and downloaded to the ground.
-After 28 days, final photographs and microbial samples will be collected from the plants and the Veggie hardware (live video of harvest operations would be desirable).
-The lettuce plants will be harvested by cutting the stem at the interface of the plant pillow and wrapped in foil sheets, placed in resealable bags and stored for sample return in MELFI at -80°C. A 10 mL final water sample will be taken from the root mat using the syringe assembly and stored in the MELFI at -80°C. The data logger will be removed from Veggie and stowed for return.
-Plant pillows E and F will be sealed in resealable bags for sample return.
-Pillow and plant samples and microbial swab samples (-80°C) should be placed in MELFI less than 8 hours after collection.
+After 28 days, final photographs and microbial samples will be taken, and plant samples will be collected (live video of harvest operations would be desirable).
+The lettuce plants will be harvested by cutting the stem at the interface of the plant pillow and wrapped in foil sheets, placed in a sample return bag, and placed in MELFI at <-80°C. Two plant pillows, a post-harvest water sample, and microbial swab samples should be placed in MELFI at <-80°C less than 1 hour after collection.
 Remaining pillows should be disposed of by placing in plastic trash bags.
-Excess water will be removed from the root mat using the syringe assembly and placed in the sample bag for recycling.
-The root mat will be allowed to dry out in place or reused for another growing cycle.
-Disinfectant wipes will be used to clean and sanitize the interior of the Veggie unit and then discarded.
-The crew will respond to a questionnaire on operations and suggest improvements.
-Questionnaire responses and photographs will be sent to the PIs via downlink.
-Science samples including the data logger will be returned on the first available flight after harvest, microbial samples and plant samples and pillows return at -95°C in GLACIER.
+The root mat will be discarded.
+Prosan wipes followed by dry wipes will be used to clean and sanitize the interior of the Veggie unit and then discarded.
+Final photographs will be sent to the PIs via downlink.
+Science samples including the data logger will be returned on the first available flight after harvest, the data logger will be returned at +4°C in a Cold Bag and plant, water, swab and pillow samples return at -95°C in GLACIER.